atriumlts/subpixel/README.md

 ## References

 [1] [Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network](https://arxiv.org/abs/1609.05158).
 By Shi et. al.
 [2] [Visualizing and Understanding Convolutional Networks](https://arxiv.org/abs/1311.2901).
-By Zeiler and Fergus [3] []
+By Zeiler and Fergus.
+[3] [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285).
+By Dumoulin and Visin.